A slack clone in 5 lines of bash

 10. Prior art

-with Slack, Mattermost, Discord: the behemoths.
+I compared suc with Slack, Mattermost, Discord: the behemoths.
 A fairer

-comparison would include IRC, talk
+comparison would include IRC, talk, write.

 - IRC has less feature than

-, e.g. you need a bouncer to read past chat history. - I couldn't get
+suc, e.g. you need a bouncer to read past chat history. - I couldn't get

-to work on a modern linux distro.
+talk,ytalk, or evenwallto work on a modern linux distro.
 If somebody can, I'd link a tutorial here !

 11. Conclusion

-piggybacks on SSH for authentication and on UNIX for access control and
+suc piggybacks on SSH for authentication and on UNIX for access control and

 composability.
 It provides almost all the features offered by Mattermost,